-After a ten-year stint on warships and serving on the WWI battleship Schleswig-Holstein during the attack on the Polish "Westerplatte" in September 1939, Merten joined the U-boat arm on 1 May, 1940.
-He operated all over the world, patrolling in the Atlantic, the Caribbean and the Indian Oceans.
-U-68 was in the U-boat wolfpack "Eisbär" (Polar bear), which in the course of a few weeks during September/October 1942 sank more than 100,000 tons of shipping off South Africa.
+After a ten-year stint on warships and serving on the WWI battleship Schleswig-Holstein during the attack on Westerplatte which started the invasion of Poland in September 1939, Merten joined the U-boat arm on 1 May 1940.
+He operated all over the world, patrolling in the Atlantic, the Caribbean and the Indian Ocean.
+U-68 was in wolfpack Eisbär (Polar bear), which in the course of a few weeks during September/October 1942 sank more than 100,000 tons of shipping off South Africa.

-In January 1943 Merten became the commander of the 26th U-boat-Flotilla in Pillau.
+In January 1943 Merten became the commander of the 26th U-boat Flotilla at Pillau.
 There the new U-boat crews received their final training before going to the front.
-In March 1943 Merten moved to the 24th U-boat-Flotilla in Memel where he also was the flotilla commander.
-This was the training flotilla for future Commanders-to-be.
+In March 1943 Merten transferred to command the 24th Flotilla at Memel.
+This was the training flotilla for future U-boat commanders.

-After the war Merten salvaged sunken ships in the Rhine river along with another famous former U-boat commander, Heinrich Lehmann-Willenbrock.
-Later he worked in the shipbuilding industry.
+After the war Merten salvaged sunken ships in the Rhine with another famous former U-boat commander, Heinrich Lehmann-Willenbrock.
+He later worked in the shipbuilding industry.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).